 Renowned YouTube Creator Gabe Cataldi, aka BSTCHLD, Teams Up with Mitch Riverman for "The Duke of Marylebone"

-LONDON, March 19, 2024 (GLOBE NEWSWIRE) -- In a notable development within the realm of independent cinema, Gabe Cataldi, celebrated YouTube influencer known as BSTCHLD, has officially partnered with "The Duke of Marylebone," the upcoming comedy film project directed by Mitch Riverman, the driving force behind Rivermind Pictures and the visionary behind this eagerly awaited indie motion picture.
+I feel an immense love for people and an insatiable passion for telling them the story of life as I see it ...
+Out of focus.”LONDON GREATER LONDON ENGLAND, LONDON, UNITED KINGDOM, March 19, 2024 /EINPresswire.com/ -- In a notable development within the realm of independent cinema, Gabe Cataldi, celebrated YouTube influencer known as BSTCHLD, has officially partnered with "The Duke of Marylebone," the upcoming comedy film project directed by Mitch Riverman, the driving force behind Rivermind Pictures and the visionary behind this eagerly awaited indie motion picture.

 Cataldi's collaboration with Riverman not only brings a wave of enthusiasm to the project but also marks a significant moment where online influencers step forward to support and enrich the independent filmmaking landscape.
 Taking his commitment a step further, Cataldi has embraced a new challenge by accepting a role in the film itself, transitioning from a celebrated Youtuber to a movie actor in “The Duke of Marylebone”.
 This bold move underscores the depth of his involvement and dedication to the project, adding a fascinating layer to his participation.
 Having already shot a captivating trailer that showcases their combined vision, Cataldi's participation is a testament to the potential of influencer-backed film projects to create buzz and draw attention to unique cinematic endeavors.